Ticket #913 (closed defect: fixed)

 This will cause the ioqueue to stop receiving events.

-Change History
+Change History (2)

-Changed 13 months ago by bennylp
+comment:1 Changed 15 years ago by bennylp

-• priority changed from normal to major
+• Priority changed from normal to major

-• summary changed from Concurrency problem in ioqueue to Concurrency problem in select ioqueue may corrupt descriptor set
+• Summary changed from Concurrency problem in ioqueue to Concurrency problem in select ioqueue may corrupt descriptor set

-Changed 13 months ago by bennylp
+comment:2 Changed 15 years ago by bennylp

-• status changed from new to closed
+• Status changed from new to closed

 In r2826: